 We like that this is a very portable spotting scope since it weighs just 3 lbs.
 This makes it a great choice for anybody who is hiking long distances whether on a camping trip or pursuing wildlife when hunting.
 This product offers clear focus at shorter ranges for a great overall price and is recommended if you want the benefits of a spotting scope without breaking the bank.

 So now you know all about the very best spotting scopes of 2017.
 We’ve looked at their various features and their pros and cons.
-Now it’s time to look at some of the other factors to consider when buying a spotting scope.
+Now it’s time to look at some of the other factors to consider when buying a spotter-scope.

 Good question!
 The way we see it, a spotting scope is a wonderful compromise between binoculars and telescopes.
 Telescopes are extremely powerful but are really limited to astronomy and looking at the sky at night.
 Meanwhile, binoculars provide a great way to see, for example, wild birds.
 But they lack the stability and the high magnification of a spotting scope.
-A spotting scope can be very portable (much like binoculars) and offer incredible magnification while retaining very impressive image quality.
+They are very portable (much like binoculars) and offer incredible magnification while retaining very impressive image quality.
 That you can use them with or without a tripod makes them versatile too.

 So to summarize, here are the reasons why you should opt for a spotting scope: